ennoamandev/GPSTrackingApp-/README.md

 2. Create a new project or select existing one
 3. Enable Maps SDK for Android
 4. Create API credentials
-5. Add your API key to `local.properties`:
+5. Add your API key to `secrets.properties`:
    ```properties
    MAPS_API_KEY=your_google_maps_api_key_here
    ```